shoully/WinFi/README.md

 #### Contributing

-Pull requests or issues are welcome, or maybe know some C++ ? :)
+Pull requests or issues are welcome :)